MrMitchellMoore/School_Closures_During_Covid-19/README.md

 - Students

 # Tools used
+- Excel for Domain knowledge and identifying which columns I would use.
 - SQL Big Query for data manipulation and transformation
 - Tableau for analysis and vizuals

+# Data Source and Collection
+## The data was sourced from kaggle and from world bank.
+It was multiple excel files which I used SQL to join tables to create and combine into one table.
+Then proceeded to export it as a csv.

+# Exploratory Data Analysis
+## I used SQL to do my data exploration.
+I found the following facts:
+- India and China Countries with the average students.
+- The most used form of education was TV, Radio and online learning.
+- By Year 2022 Average School population was 90,570,893,178.

+# Visualizations
+## I used Tableau for visualizations.
 You can check out the dash board at [School Closures During Covid-19](https://public.tableau.com/views/SchoolClosuresDuringCOVID-19/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)

+# Presentation
+## You can check out the presentation that is saved as a PDF in this repository.